 Tornadoes are fearsome because of their unpredictable nature.
 Although there are certain weather conditions that make tornadoes more likely, such as severe summer thunderstorms, tornadoes can actually be created by snowstorms and blizzards.
 They can strike at any time of year and almost any place, even forming on the water and moving onto land.

-Although the Midwest is known for tornadic activity – the infamous Tornado Alley is in the southern plains of the central United States – the southern U.S., including Georgia, gets its share of severe weather systems, including tornadoes.
-As of early April, Georgia had the most confirmed tornadoes of any states in the United States this year, with 55 confirmed tornadoes.
+Although the Midwest is known for tornadic activity – the infamous Tornado Alley is in the southern plains of the central United States – the southern U.S., including Georgia, gets its share of severe weather systems, and that means tornadoes.
+As of early April 2017, Georgia had the most confirmed tornadoes of any state in the United States, with 55 confirmed tornadoes.
 By late May 2017, a new state record was set, with the final count for the year at 131 confirmed tornadoes.
 For the 20 years prior, Georgia averaged only 30 tornadoes each year!
 In 2018, one night in March saw at least four tornadoes strike Georgia, causing more than $10 million in damage.

 The good news is that there are things that a community association can do to help protect both the community and its residents.
 Read on for things you need to know and steps you can take in advance of a tornado touching down.

 1. Keep community contact information current – and printed out.